 Depending on where and when you serve, you can ride on the church van or carpool with other team members.

 It is easy to become very fond of the inmates and feel compassionate toward their plight.
 The DOC policies do not allow ministry volunteers to give anything to an inmate that isn’t previously approved.
-As a ministry, we have been approved to take certain items in to our services that are available to every inmate.
-Nothing can be given to, or taken from, an inmate at any time that hasn’t been approved by LF GBB leadership and DOC.
+As a ministry, we have been approved to take certain items into our services that are available to every inmate.
+Nothing can be given to, or taken from, an inmate at any time that hasn’t been approved by Compel GBB leadership and DOC.

 The DOC policies state that volunteers, who physically minister inside a correctional facility, are not allowed to visit, write or give money to an inmate.
 Nor may a volunteer associate with an inmate’s family members.
 If you feel called to play a different ministry role, just let us know and we will gladly help you in anyway that we can.